 I am happy to travel to speak and read!
-I’ve spoken at many universities and at K-12 schools, given community education talks on writing process, and done signings and readings at book festivals.
+I’ve spoken at many universities and at K-12 schools as well as at community groups, reading groups, and discussed my work at a senior center and a prison.
+I’ve given community education talks on writing process, and done signings and readings at book festivals.
 I’m also happy to Skype with book groups and chronic pain groups.
 For more info., please email me at shuber (at) fairfield.edu.
 Thanks!

 Upcoming Events: 2017

 Feb.
 11: AWP Panels, Washington, DC, including signing for Pain Woman Takes Your Keys at University of Nebraska Press table, Saturday at 2 pm

 Feb.
 18: Reading at the Institute Library in New Have as part of the “Difficult To Name” reading series.

 March 2 at 7 pm: Reading at Fairfield University Bookstore, Post Road, Fairfield